valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 is just to store numbers, for example 128 bit integers, directly in their binary form.
 However for this to work, you need to store the numbers in *big endian format*, so that the most significant bytes are stored before the least significant bytes.
-This way when Redis compares the strings with `memcmp()`, it will effectively sort the numbers by their value.
+This way when Valkey compares the strings with `memcmp()`, it will effectively sort the numbers by their value.

 Keep in mind that data stored in binary format is less observable for